justakissaway/dark/documentation/Monopoly_Market.md

 ## purchase procedure

 It is assumed that [Monero](Monero.md) is being used for payment.
-Get the onion link for the Monopoly market website from from <dark.fail> or <darknetlive.com> and surf to the site.
+Get the onion link for the Monopoly market website from from [dark.fail](https://dark.fail) or [Darknetlive](https://darknetlive.com/) and surf to the site.
 Verify the signature of the website displayed using the public key above, or the public key available on <darknetlive.com>.

 ```Bash
 gpg --verify signature.asc